-A proud San Franciscan, Mary graduated from Notre Dame Elementary and Notre Dame High School in San Francisco, San Francisco State and the University of San Francisco.
-She has remained active in the NDSF Alumnae Association.
-She knows and loves The City, and when visitors came to the Bay Area, she was always one of the best tour guides!
+A proud San Franciscan, Mary was born on January 17, 1924, and graduated from Notre Dame Elementary and Notre Dame High School in San Francisco, San Francisco State and the University of San Francisco.
+She remained active in the NDSF Alumnae Association.
+She knew and loved The City, and when visitors came to the Bay Area, she was always one of the best tour guides!

 Mary was the oldest of three children in a Croatian-speaking home.
 She struggled to learn English at school, then helped her younger brother and sister get a head start at home—her first successful teaching experience.